Pull-based API

 playerSave.Write(save);

-storybonsai validate checks every expression and reference in your project. storybonsai pathtest runs randomised playthroughs with configurable seed and strategy.
-Non-zero exit on failure.
-Pipe --format json into dashboards, Slack bots, or archive it with the build.
+storybonsai validate checks every expression and reference in your project. storybonsai pathtest runs randomized playthroughs with configurable seed and strategy. storybonsai test runs the project's expression tests.
+All three exit non-zero on failure.
+Pipe --format json into dashboards or Slack bots, or archive it with the build.

-Every node is its own JSON file.
-Small, focused diffs.
-Merge-conflict-free collaboration between writers.
+Every node, scene, variable, and location is its own JSON file.
+Small, focused diffs and merge-conflict-free collaboration between writers.
+Locale overlays mirror the same layout.

 var p1 = await ui.PresentChoices(choicesForP1);